-Apple Unveils Third-Generation AirPods With Design and Funcitonality
+Apple Unveils Third-Generation AirPods With Updated Design and Functionality

 AirPods forever changed wireless headphones with their groundbreaking design, incredible sound, and magical experience.
 We are excited to introduce the next generation of AirPods, featuring unrivaled sound through Adaptive EQ and spatial audio with dynamic head tracking, along with seamless interaction between Apple devices — making the world’s best-selling headphones even better.

 The third-generation of AirPods offer up to six hours of listening time, and one five minutes charge offers an hour of listening time.
-They will launch later this fail and cost US$179.
+They cost US$179 and are available to order today.
+They will be in stores from Tuesday, October 26.
 The second-generation remain available for US$129.